 This course is divided into four areas of competency for health managers related to research and evidence: methods, appraisal, communication, and implementation.
-Students will develop skills in appraising and critiquing a wide range of health research.
+Students will develop skills conducting, appraising, critiquing and summarizing quantitative and qualitative health research.
 Students will learn how to effectively communicate evidence to various stakeholder groups.
-Students will develop skills in decision-making and implementation science as they design a research proposal which recognise the barriers and facilitators to research uptake in home and community organizations.
+Students will develop skills in decision-making and implementation science, recognizing the barriers and facilitators to research uptake in home and community organizations.
 1 Credit